For many of us older sailors from pre GPS days Shoreham....

 Water is available at the Marina together with electricity, showers and toilets.
 Calor gas and Camping gaz are available at the Marina, together with chandlery.
 Repairs can be organised through the Lady Bee Marina or the Sussex Yacht Club who have their own lifting facilities in the Western Arm of the harbour.

 Diesel fuel can be obtained but there is no dedicated fuel berth for yachts.
-CPL Petroleum has a depot on the West Arm which can supply diesel but they would need prior warning of your requirement and it would take a bit of arranging.
-Petrol, I'm afraid, is at the far end of the canal about a mile and a half away which, with four or five cans is quite a way.
+Diesel and Petrol, I'm afraid, is at the far end of the canal about a mile and a half away which, with four or five cans is quite a way.

 The Sussex Yacht Club web site can be found at: